 Nurse-Family Partnership is no cost to eligible women.

 - Is pregnant with her first child

-- Is no later than 28 weeks gestation
+- No later than 28 weeks pregnant

 Also, you can join as early in your pregnancy as you like!

 - Can my baby's father participate?